Infertility affects 15% of couples globally.

 Treatment comes after knowing how to check for infertility.
 Treatment of male and female infertility is dependent on the cause.
 These can include medications or surgical procedures.

 Most infertility cases in women involve issues with ovulation.
-These are usually managed using hormone medications.
-These are also called fertility drugs.
-Example of fertility medicines include:
+Doctors may manage a variety of conditions using hormone medications.

 Female infertility treatment can also involve surgery.
 This is done when you have blockages in the fallopian tube or scarring within the uterus.
-For example, endometriosis can be treated through laparoscopic surgery.
+For example, laparoscopic surgery can, at times, treat endometriosis.

 After knowing how to check for infertility, you can do the following to minimize your risks:

-Infertility is accounted for by both male and female problems.
-For women, it is caused mainly by issues with ovulation.
-On the other hand, male infertility is indicated by low sperm health.
+Infertility can affect both men and womn.
+For women, it is mainly an issue with ovulation.
+On the other hand, male infertility is because of low sperm health.

 In some cases however, infertility occurs due to blockages and scarring within the reproductive organs.
 Age and lifestyle choices can also affect your ability to conceive.

-Female infertility is indicated by symptoms including irregular or absence of menstrual period, and excessive hair growth.
-Symptoms among males are not usually visible.
+Female infertility shows symptoms including irregular or absence of menstrual period, and excessive hair growth.
+In contrast, symptoms among males are not usually visible.
 However, they may experience pain and swelling around the testicles, and issues with ejaculation and erection.

 How to check for infertility involves multiple tests and procedures.
 These procedures examine reproductive organs for infections, defects, and abnormalities.

-Once diagnosed, infertility can be treated with either medications or through surgery.
+Medical professionals can treat infertility with either medications or through surgery.
 Some couples also opt for assisted reproductive technologies to increase their chances.

 Hello Health Group does not provide medical advice, diagnosis or treatment.